ttoss/ttoss/challenge/ENGINEERING.md

 The database should store the information about the videos and their ranking.
 You can use:

-- Use a DynamoDB table with [single-table design](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/).
+- Use a DynamoDB table with [single-table design](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/) ([_initial example provided here_](https://github.com/ttoss/ttoss/tree/main/challenge/packages/db-dynamodb)).
 - Use a PostgreSQL database with a schema that you think is best for the project.
 - Any other database that you think is best for the project.